5 Ways to Keep Your Skills Relevant as a Consultant

 Whether you’re looking to refresh your skills, pick up new ones, or earn a new degree or certification, start with what you know.
 Explore offerings from your alma mater, check out online training courses, or pursue a continuing education or certification program.
-This is the easiest way to make sure your skills stay relevant and up-to-date.
+This is the easiest way to make sure your skills stay relevant and up to date.

-2. Know Your Weaknesses
+2. Strengthen Your Weaknesses

-Recognizing areas where you can grow and improve is the first step to actually getting better.
-Taking note of your weaknesses can help you pinpoint the development opportunities that make the most sense for you.
+Recognizing areas where you can grow and improve is the first step to getting better.
+Taking note of your weaknesses can help you pinpoint the professional development opportunities that make the most sense for you.
 For an outside perspective in evaluating what your weaker points may be, reach out to a trusted client, colleague, or mentor for feedback.

 Even if you’re not officially in a “professional development” class that results in a certificate of some kind, it doesn’t mean you can’t learn, grow, and get better at what you do—oftentimes for free.
 Take a class at a local community college.
 Sign up for online webinars.
 Explore how-to tutorials on YouTube.
 Join industry associations and volunteer for a leadership role.
 There are many creative ways you can engage in professional development activities.

-4. Know Your Strengths
+4. Promote Your Strengths

 Professional development isn’t all about taking classes and getting certified.
 If you’re particularly good or experienced at something, share it with the world.
 Write blogs, submit articles for publication, or teach a class.
 By exploring different ways to share the knowledge you have, you’ll gain new experience and exposure.

-5. Get Smart About Your Business
+5. Get Educated About Your Business

-Keeping current on trends that apply what you do will ensure you are well-versed on the latest news, able to adjust your service offerings to meet industry needs, and hold high-level conversations about the latest industry happenings with potential clients.
+Keeping current on trends that apply what you do will ensure you are well-versed on the latest news, able to adjust your service offerings to meet industry needs and hold high-level conversations about the latest industry happenings with potential clients.
 Renew subscriptions to industry publications, sign up for news alerts, go to conferences, read the latest business books, or join relevant LinkedIn groups and contribute to conversations.

 Not every professional development opportunity has to involve a syllabus.
 So long as you’re learning something relevant to your business every day, that’s a professional development win.